Oscar winners 2018: The list

 Paul Thomas Anderson "Phantom Thread"

-Guillermo del Toro, "The Shape of Water"
+Guillermo del Toro, "The Shape of Water" *WINNER

 BEST PICTURE